 Unlike defeating Zsasz, Scarecrow fights Batman within Bruce’s disturbing hallucinations.
 Within the hallucinations, players are often moved into a first person to experience the scares up close and personal.
 Bruce witnesses his parents’ corpses in the morgue and in one of the greatest fourth wall breaks in gaming history, Scarecrow’s fear gas causes the screen to appear as if your game console is crashing.
 Defeating Scarecrow requires players to traverse through various nightmare scenes vastly different from the rest of the game’s mechanics.

 5. Final Fantasy XV

-Probably the biggest surprise on this lists and the biggest surprise for me when I played it, Final Fantasy XV has some creepy levels.
+Probably the biggest surprise on this list and the biggest surprise for me when I played it, Final Fantasy XV has some scary games levels.
 While I have not played the “updated” version the game’s Chapter 13, the original segment is terrifying and almost made me put down the game completely.
 Within the chapter, you are separated from your party and basically defenseless minus one of the worst weapons in video game history, a ring that uses an exuberant amount of MP.

 The level has player meandering through eerie hallways using a flawed stealth mechanic while avoiding having to face tough enemies.
 The level is fairly long and features jump scares the rest of the game lacks.
 The end of the level culminates with an extremely difficult boss battle with Ravus Nox Fleuret, the high commander of the Niflheim Empire’s army, who looks like he would be more at home in Resident Evil than a Final Fantasy game.